Custom Decoders

 Columns

-The table has four columns:
+The table has five columns:

-.py.
-This is what the application uses internally as the decoder's identity, and what appears in the port's Bus Decoder dropdown after you pick it. - Description - the first free-form comment line at the top of the script (after
+• Name - the filename without .py.
+This is what the application uses internally as the decoder's identity, and what appears in the port's Bus Decoder dropdown after you pick it.

-DECODER_MYNAMEand anyPARAMlines).
-One sentence is best, multi-line descriptions get truncated. - Date Modified - the file's last-modified time.
+• Date Modified - the file's last-modified time.

-- Size - the file size, in B, KB, or MB.
+• Size - the file size, in B, KB, or MB.

 Live refresh